-The University's Support to Study Policy is a point of reference in this area.
+The University's support to study policy may be applicable in relation to some suspensions.
 Support to study relates to an individual's capacity to participate fully and satisfactorily as a student, in relation to academic studies and life generally at the University.